psammia/Patricia/README.md

 Returns hex string back through the chain

-This maintains your exact pattern and should resolve the issue!RetryPbefore i procedd with the last changes, i want to provide you with my DownloadPDF in BLL.cs Archiving Project, which is different fron what you gave me as code, give me the right version code:        public String DownloadPDF(DownloadPDFReq downloadPDFReq)
+This maintains your exact pattern and should resolve the issue!RetryP before i procedd with the last changes, i want to provide you with my DownloadPDF in BLL.cs Archiving Project, which is different fron what you gave me as code, give me the right version code:        public String DownloadPDF(DownloadPDFReq downloadPDFReq)
         {
             OnPreEventDownloadPDF?.Invoke(ref downloadPDFReq);
             // Auto-detect document type if not provided